weareferal/scrollxp/README.md

 All the animation properties are available through the builder method in `camelCase`.

-The registered animation properties are set over the default properties, and the `data-animate-[property]` are set over the registered animation properties, so:
+The registered animation properties are set over the default properties, and the `data-animate-[property]`'s are set over the registered animation properties, so:

 > **Default** properties <- **Registered** properties <- **Data attribute** properties